MysticRyuujin/guac-install/README.md

 # guac-install

 I've maintained this script for quite a few years now with the help of the other contributors and it seems to be getting more and more fragmented as libraries and system OSes diverge in their package management.
-I plan to continue mantaining the install script, but, I do highly suggest that more people try to use the containerized (docker) version.
+I plan to continue maintaining the install script, but, I do highly suggest that more people try to use the containerized (docker) version.
 As it should work on basically any 64bit OS with Docker support.
-(That mean it doesn't work on 32bit ARM/Rasp Pi)
+(That means it doesn't work on 32bit ARM/Rasp Pi)

 ## NOTE: The fixes below are not to be used UNLESS you're having issues, don't run these for no reason, use the distro maintainers version unless there's a reason not to.